Sightseeing in Madeira

-Away from the beach there is Santana Theme Park, spreading over 7 hectares of land and is a discovery journey of Madeira combined with fun rides!
+Away from the beach there is Santana Theme Park, a discovery journey of Madeira combined with fun rides spread over 7 hectares of land.
 There is also Santa Cruz Water Park with several pools, a lazy river and lots of slides.

-For all of those little explorers out there Levada Walks are a great way for all the family to enjoy the best scenery that Madeira has to offer whilst providing a great activity to occupy your holiday with many trails to follow.
+For all of those little explorers out there Levada Walks are a great way for all the family to enjoy the best scenery that Madeira has to offer with many trails to follow.
 You can even go trekking or mountain biking!

 Romantic Breaks in Madeira